-Peer influence can stimulate someone to be interested in paying Zakat (Saad et al., 2020).
-Through conversations in sharing information between colleagues about professional Zakat, of course, this is a potential trigger in attracting the interest of other colleagues to pay professional Zakat (Shah et al., 2020).
-Based on Reasoner et al. (2022) A person's intention to play in paying Zakat arises by considering environmental factors.
-The influence of colleagues and closest friends has a significant role to pay Zakat.
-In this study, it is confirmed that favorable opinions and comments from someone who has a close relationship with Zakat payers play an important role in encouraging someone to be interested in paying professional Zakat (Al Jaffri Saad & Haniffa, 2014).
+Peer influence can stimulate someone to be interested in paying zakat (Saad et al., 2020).
+Through conversations in sharing information between colleagues about professional zakat, of course this is a potential trigger in attracting the interest of other colleagues to pay professional zakat (Shah et al., 2020).
+Based on Reasoner et al. (2022) A person's intention to pay zakat arises by considering environmental factors.
+The influence of colleagues and closest friends has a significant role to pay zakat.
+In this study, it is confirmed that favorable opinions and comments from someone who has a close relationship with zakat payers play an important role in encouraging someone to be interested in paying professional zakat (Al Jaffri Saad & Haniffa, 2014).

-H3: Peer influence has a favorable effect on encouraging someone to be interested in paying professional Zakat (Yudhawati, 2021; Budagova, 2023; DN, 2023).
+H3: Peer influence has a favorable effect on encouraging someone to be interested in paying professional zakat.